Daylight Energy Fatigue. 🌤️

 We are hooked to the morning-light spectrum coming off of our mobile phones instead of the Sun, and this confuses the brain into not detecting the day is officially over.
 Our brain forces us to remain alert and operate at a higher energy level even though we are tired in the evening.

 Not being able to discern when the day has officially ended, our brain loses its circadian rhythym.
 This leads us to fatigue by the time we actually retire to bed.

 Let us call this fatigue ‘Daylight Energy Fatigue’ or DEF due to lack of referenceable literature on the subject.
 Please do correct me if the issue has been identified before and labeled differently elsewhere.

 Avoiding the DEF

-Chances are that if you are a night owl you might be better off with a tablet.
-But if you are a daytime reader who prefers to reading outside in the Sun, then a screenreader or a physical book might be a better option.
+If you are a night owl, you might be better off with a tablet, but if you are a daytime reader who prefers reading outside in the Sun, then a reflective e-reader or a physical book is a better option.

 Other than that, there is no difference between the two screens.